lpg2709/emulator-Intel-4004/README.md

 ### References

 If you don't know anything about intel 4004, your [wikipedia](https://en.wikipedia.org/wiki/Intel_4004) page is a good place to start.

 Brief history of the Intel 4004.
 [Intel's First Microprocessor](https://www.intel.com/content/www/us/en/history/museum-story-of-intel-4004.html)

 Recommended online emulator: [Emulator - Assembler - Disassembler](http://e4004.szyc.org/)

+> This emulator does not strictly follow the specifications of the original 4004, having some facilities and conveniences not present in the documentation.

 [4004 Datasheet](./doc/4004\ Datasheet.pdf)*